syedmadniashraf/jarvis-voice-assistant/README.md

 ---

-## ⭐ Show Your Support
+## ⭐ Support

-If you like this project:
+If you like this project, consider giving it a ⭐ on GitHub!

-* ⭐ Star the repository
-* 🍴 Fork it
-* 🚀 Improve it

 ---